“The measure of intelligence is the ability to change.” –

 So without further ado, let’s find out how they plan on doing all of this…

-Awakened Alchemy is trying to make nootropics a household name by encouraging people to see them as nutrients for the brain.
+Awakened Alchemy wants to make nootropics a household name by encouraging people to see them as nutrients for the brain.

-They’re proposing that if cognitive function is optimized, people can rewire the pathways in their mind; any way they want.
+They’re also proposing that if cognitive function is optimized people can rewire the pathways in their mind any way they see fit.

-So what approach is Awakened Alchemy using to let people reinvent themselves?
+So what kind of blueprint is Awakened Alchemy giving people to reinvent themselves?

 The answer is quite simple really.

-They’re looking at mental health through a very broad lens, and giving everyone the tools they need to perform at a higher level.
+They’re looking at mental health as a whole, and giving everyone the tools they need to perform at a higher level.

-Awakened Alchemy has also put a spotlight on the importance of sleep for the health of the human brain.
+Awakened Alchemy has also put a spotlight on the importance of sleep for better brain health.